Cloud-Native-Platform-Engineering/cnpe-community/platforms-whitepaper/README.md

 # Platforms white paper

-CNCF TAG App Delivery maintains and publishes this paper describing platforms for cloud-native computing to support project maintainers and cloud users in planning and designing such platforms.
+Formerly known as the Platforms Working Group under CNCF TAG App Delivery, the Cloud Native Platform Engineering Community maintains and publishes this paper describing platforms for cloud-native computing to support project maintainers and cloud users in planning and designing such platforms.